mesosphere/dcos-docs-site/pages/services/edge-lb/1.1/api-reference/edgelb/index.md

 ---
 layout: layout.pug
-navigationTitle:  V2 API Reference
+navigationTitle:  Edge-LB API Reference
-title: V2 API Reference
+title: Edge-LB API Reference
-menuWeight: 85
+menuWeight: 90
-excerpt: Endpoints exposed in the V2 API
+excerpt: Reference for all API endpoints exposed by the Edge-LB package

 enterprise: false
 ---

-The Edge-LB API enables you to create and manage pools of load balancers.
+The Edge-LB API enables users to create and manage pools of load balancers.

 # Compatibility

 The Edge-LB API was initially released alongside DC/OS 1.10.0 and requires DC/OS Enterprise 1.10.0 or later.

+# API Versions

+A new top level configuration field named `apiVersion` was introduced in Edge-LB v1.0.0.
+The two models are almost identical, with one important difference: `pool.haproxy.backends.servers` (apiVersion `V1`) has been replaced with `pool.haproxy.backends.services`, with a more intuitive way to select services/backends for HAProxy.

+**Note:** Edge-LB 1.0 and later supports both the `V1` and `V2` API for backwards compatibility.
+Therefore clients that were written against Edge-LB versions prior to Edge-LB 1.0 should work without any modifications with Edge-LB 1.0 and later.
+New setups should use api `V2` as at some point `V1` is going to be deprecated and removed.

 # Routes